chengwenxi/nitro/docs/migration/state-migration.md

 Rollup state is exported as a series of json files.
 State read from these json files will be added to mantle's genesis block.

-- RPC call `arb_exportState` with parameter `"latest"` will initiate stet export.
+- RPC call `mt_exportState` with parameter `"latest"` will initiate stet export.
 Unless disconnected - this will only return after state export is done.
 - Data will be created in dir `mantleexport/state/<block_number>/`.